-Course Name Grade Level Credit Course Length Registration Prerequisite Course Description Social Studies 6 6 N/A 1 year No Signature Required None Sixth grade social studies students will study the Western Hemisphere including Caribbean, Central America, South America, Mexico and modern globalization.
-The curriculum provides students an opportunity to study the geography, history, government, and economics of the regions.
-Students will connect the reading and writing skills they are using in Language Arts with the areas of study above.
-Students will also be introduced to skills such as determining cause and effect, differentiating between primary and secondary sources, drawing conclusions, and summarizing.
-Social Studies 7 7 N/A 1 year No Signature Required None In seventh grade Social Studies, students study the Eastern Hemisphere, focusing on the geography, history, governments, and economics of the regions through 1450.
-In addition to the study of Africa, Asia, the Middle East, and Europe, students will investigate the concept of globalization and cultural diffusion and the roles that they play in our world.
-Students will further develop skills in historical inquiry and research, comparison and contrast, and analysis of varied sources.
-Social Studies 8 8 N/A 1 year No Signature Required None Eighth grade Social Studies students focus on the geography, history, government, and economics of the United States through the Antebellum Era.
-Students spend their time looking at the roles that people and the government play and the various ways that these two groups interact.
-Students continue to develop expertise in historical inquiry as well as using primary and secondary sources of information to make claims and support them.
+Grade Course Course Name Level Credit Length Registration Prerequisite Course Description Social Studies 6 6 N/A 1 year No Signature Required None Sixth grade social studies students study the Western Hemisphere including the Caribbean, Central America, South America & Mexico; these regions are examined within the context of ancient history and modern globalization.
+This PBL (Project Based Learning) centered curriculum provides students an opportunity to study the geography, history, government, and economics of the specific regions.
+Students connect the reading and writing skills they are using in Language Arts with their respective social studies course work with a focus on improving the following literacy skills: determining cause and effect, differentiating between primary and secondary sources, drawing conclusions, and summarizing complex ideas.
+Social Studies 7 7 N/A 1 year No Signature Required None Seventh grade Social Studies students study the Eastern Hemisphere, focusing on the geography, history, governments, and economics of respective regions through 1450.
+In addition to the study of Africa, Asia, the Middle East, and Europe, students investigate the relationships between globalization and cultural diffusion, specifically exploring how these concepts are woven into the fabric of modern-day societies.
+Students further develop skills in historical inquiry and research, comparison and contrast, and analysis of primary/secondary sources.
+Social Studies 8 8 N/A 1 year No Signature Required None Eighth grade social studies focuses on the geography, history, government, and economics of the United States from the 16th century through the mid-19th century.
+Students are challenged to examine primary/secondary documents through the lens of explorers, colonists, enslaved persons, and indigenous communities in order to better appeciate the complex diaspora of American history.
+Students complete DBQ (Document Based Question) essays in each quarter that provide context for their own journies as Americans and prepare them for high school classes.
+Students complete their middle schools social studies journey by working on a Civic Action Project (CAP) that empowers them to explore and act on making real-world change to our local community and beyond.